puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 ### Update exposed port of deployment

-To fix the connection between the pod and the service, the pod ports has to be changed too.
+To fix the connection between the pod and the service, the pod port has to be changed too.

 {{< highlight YAML "hl_lines=28 38 46" >}}
 apiVersion: v1